typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 #### 3.1.1 SBT multi-module project

+@@@ note
 Follow this section if your application is part of a multi-module SBT project.
+@@@

+The main steps include:

+1. Enabling a packaging plugin.
+2. Configuring Docker settings.

+**Enabling a packaging plugin**

+You may choose to enable [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) plugin provided by SBT Native Packager.

+The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features) such as daemon user/group support and support for `/etc/default`.

+Please note that you must choose to enable either `JavaAppPackaging` or `JavaServerAppPackaging` - you _can't_ enable both.

-Enable the [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) plugin provided by SBT Native Packager by adding the `enablePlugins` instruction to the module declaration in the `build.sbt`:
+To enable the JavaAppPackaging plugin, add the `enablePlugins` instruction to the module declaration in the `build.sbt`:

 ```
 lazy val myApp = project("my-app")